-Senator Elisabeth Regina Mundi, a prominent member of Cameroon’s ruling party in the conflict-hit North West Region, has opened up about her one-month captivity at the hands of Ambazonia separatists fighting to carve out an independent state in the country’s Anglophone regions.
+Senator Elisabeth Regina Mundi, a prominent member of Cameroon’s ruling party in the conflict-hit North West Region, has opened up about her one-month captivity at the hands of Ambazonia separatists who are fighting to carve out an independent state in the country’s Anglophone regions.

 The 82-year-old, one of the fortunate survivors of frequent separatist abductions, recounted her harrowing experience in a book she launched last weekend in the nation’s capital, Yaoundé.

-Titled “Powered by Hope: Eighty, Captive, Rescued,” the book comes three years after she survived what she feared would be her tragic end.
+Titled, “Powered by Hope: Eighty, Captive, Rescued,” the book comes three years after she survived what she feared would be her tragic end.

 On April 30, 2022, kidnappers took Senator Mundi in Bamenda, where she had gone to attend a funeral.